sonalchindage/IP_Website/README.md

-The **Ideation People Solutions Website** is a secure and efficient web application designed with an **Admin Panel** to manage website functionalities.
-The platform simplifies administrative tasks while ensuring ease of use for authorized users.
+The Ideation People Solutions Website is a secure and efficient web application entirely designed and developed by Sonal Chindage.
+The project features a comprehensive Admin Panel to manage website functionalities, simplifying administrative tasks while ensuring ease of use for authorized users.